-GiveDirectly has operations in Kenya, Uganda, Rwanda, Liberia, Malawi, the DRC, Morocco, and the UK for the purpose of providing direct transfers to the extremely poor.
+GiveDirectly has operations in Kenya, Uganda, Rwanda, Liberia, Malawi, the DRC, Morocco, Togo and the United Kingdom (UK) for the purpose of providing direct transfers to the extremely poor.
 The future results of these programs could be adversely affected by a number of potential factors, such as currency devaluations or changes in the political climate.

-As of December 31, 2019 and 2018, GiveDirectly had cash, investments and net property and equipment in these countries totaling \$18,103,322 and \$22,348,887, representing approximately 21% and 26% of GiveDirectly's total assets as of December 31, 2019 and 2018.
+As of December 31, 2020 and 2019, GiveDirectly had cash, investments and net property and equipment in these countries totaling \$28,284,097 and \$18,103,322, respectively, representing approximately 15% and 21% of GiveDirectly's total assets as of December 31, 2020 and 2019, respectively.